 The bill amends the Juvenile Diversion Act by introducing new provisions regarding the handling of records kept under the act.
-It specifies that such records cannot be used by any person, including court and law enforcement officials, except for decisions related to the diversion of minors.
-However, it allows individuals or organizations to submit research requests for these records, which, if granted, will require a data use agreement to protect personally identifiable information from public disclosure.
-The state court administrative office will oversee the creation of these agreements and may charge researchers for processing costs.
+It specifies that such records may only be used to make decisions about diverting a minor, with an exception allowing individuals or organizations to submit research requests for these records.
+If granted, these requests will require a data use agreement to ensure the protection of personally identifiable information from public disclosure.
+The state court administrative office is responsible for creating these agreements and may charge researchers for processing costs.
 Additionally, the bill mandates that courts maintain records of all research requests received and granted.

-Furthermore, the bill clarifies that risk and mental health screening tools conducted during diversion proceedings, along with any information obtained from minors during these screenings, are inadmissible in adjudicatory hearings and not subject to subpoena.
+Furthermore, the bill clarifies that risk screening and mental health screening tools used in diversion proceedings are not admissible in adjudicatory hearings and are protected from subpoenas.
 It also defines key terms such as "data use agreement" and "personally identifiable information."
-The amendments will take effect on October 1, 2025.
+The amendments are set to take effect on October 1, 2025.

 Statutes affected: Senate Introduced Bill: 722.829